+Whilst the consultation was only held for 8-weeks, as opposed to the standard 12-weeks, that period proved to be sufficient in that the responses received in that period covered a broad spectrum of stakeholders, including customer representatives, aggregators, platform providers (both flexibility dispatch and flexibility trading), DNO’s and the ESO.
+Details of the responders are provided in the Appendix

 The category “Other” in Figure 5 represents responses which recommended that there is no need for a baselining methodology design or that it is already in process vis BSC modifications.
 We acknowledge these responses but following discussions with ELEXON we confirm that BSC modifications have not considered yet a baselining methodology for the Transfer of Energy (ToE).